BudddyDudeGuy/Night-City-Refined/README.md

 Downloading and installing the modlist can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
 Without Premium, you will need to manually click the Slow Download button for each mod.

-To install the modlist, complete the following steps.
+To install the modlist, complete the following steps:

 1. Open Wabbajack and click install from disk

-2. Click the .wabbajack file
+2. Select the .wabbajack file

 3. Set the Modlist Installation Location to a folder such as C:\Modlist.
 It can be placed anywhere you please
 > - **DO NOT** place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your games steam, epic or gog folder